 In addition, Amazon Prime Instant Video is available on LG, Sony and Samsung Smart TVs, Sony's Network Media Player and Home Cinema System, and Blu-Ray players from LG, Samsung and Sony.

-The previous lack of an Android phone app has been addressed, although it doesn't support Chromecast, and there's no Windows Phone app.
+The previous lack of an Android phone app has been addressed, however there's still no Windows Phone app.
 As you'd expect, it works with Amazon's own Fire TV.

 Netflix is available on Android (including Chromecast) and Windows Phone, compatible LG, Panasonic, Philips, Samsung and Sony Blu-Ray players and Smart TVs, Apple TV and set-top boxes from Philips, Roku, WD and Virgin Media, as well as LG home theatre equipment.
 It's also coming to YouView boxes.

 Both services are offered on most devices, meaning you shouldn't have a problem binge-watching wherever you go.
 Netflix is usually a bit faster coming to new devices, however, and because it doesn't have a media streaming device of its own, it's available on both the Apple TV and Amazon Fire TV platforms.